 Radiation therapy is a type of cancer treatment that uses high-energy X-rays to destroy sarcoma cells.
 Doctors usually recommend radiation in combination with surgery to remove a soft tissue sarcoma.

-Depending on the size and location of your tumor, we may recommend that you receive radiation therapy before or after you have surgery.
-When given before surgery, radiation can shrink a tumor, making it easier for our surgeons to remove without harming surrounding tissue and organs.
-When given after surgery, radiation can make it less likely that the cancer will come back in the same area.
+Whether you receive radiation therapy before or after surgery depends on the size and location of the tumor.
+Before surgery, radiation can shrink a tumor.
+This makes it easier for the surgeon to remove it without harming surrounding tissue and organs.
+After surgery, radiation can decrease the chances that the cancer will come back in the same area of the body.